Chief Executive Officer

 Mrs. Orogbo is a writer, pundit and motivational speaker based in the national capital.
 She is fluently trilingual (French, English and Spanish).
 She holds a Masters degree in Public Administration at the George Washington University.
 Mrs. Orogbo facilitates anti-Black racism, Diversity and Integration training for corporate clients.
 Mrs. Orogbo has been a community activist since her youth: working with the Children's Aid Society to mentor foster children, volunteering to assist in the care of seniors at a local residence, and participating in the community effort to save the Montfort Hospital, among many other activities.
 Mrs. Orogbo was named in Ottawa's Top 50 Personalities in Ottawa Life Magazine, and one of the Top 100 Accomplished Black Canadian Women.

 Andrea Pierce, RCIC, MBA, PMP has been involved with the United Nations Decade for People of African Descent (UNDPAD) Push Coalition in Ottawa.
 She is an immigration expert.
 She offers on immigrant orientation sessions and workshops.
 Andrea holds a Masters in Business Administration, she is a Project Management Professional, and is a member of Immigration Consultants of Canada.
+Andrea worked as Economist for Innovation, Science and Economic Development Canada.

 Youth Sports Program Officer